 The Transferable General Education Core Curriculum component of the Illinois Articulation Initiative became effective in summer, 1998.
 SIUC accepts general education credit toward the fulfillment of the University Core Curriculum for all courses in the Illinois Transferable General Education Curriculum.
-Transfer students who have not earned a baccalaureate-oriented degree-Associate of Arts (A.A.) or Associate of Science (A.S.)from an accredited Illinois institution before attending SIUC, but who have been certified by a participating Illinois institution as having completed the Illinois Transferable General Education Curriculum, will be considered as having fulfilled the SIUC University Core Curriculum requirements for general graduation purposes if their general education component has a minimum of 37 semester (56 quarter) hours.
+Transfer students who have not earned a baccalaureate-oriented degree-Associate of Arts (A.A.) or Associate of Science (A.S.)-from an accredited Illinois institution before attending SIUC, but who have been certified by a participating

+Illinois institution as having completed the Illinois Transferable General Education Curriculum, will be considered as having fulfilled the SIUC University Core Curriculum requirements for general graduation purposes if their general education component has a minimum of 37 semester (56 quarter) hours.
-Transfer students may satisfy the requirements of the University Core Curriculum by successful completion of the Illinois Transferable General Education Curriculum.

 Transfer students who have not completed all Core Curriculum requirements prior to enrolling at SIUC can have their transcripts evaluated and comparable courses will be applied toward the University Core Curriculum or the IAI General Education Core Curriculum requirements on a course-by-course basis.
 A student must have a minimum of 30 semester hours of transfer credit prior to enrollment at SIUC in order to be eligible to complete the IAI GECC in lieu of the SIUC UCC requirement subsequent to admission to the University.